urielulises-a/urielulises-a/README.md

 ## 📚 Lifelong Learner

 I consider myself a perpetual learner.
-I'm always seeking opportunities to learn and enhance my skills, whether through books, online tutorials, or hands-on projects.
+I'm always seeking opportunities to learn and enhance my skills, whether through books, programming tournaments, online tutorials, or hands-on projects.
 I am committed to my continuous development in the field of computer systems engineering.

 ## 📫 Connect with Me!